ywang412/Android_TournamentManager/GroupProject/Docs/UseCaseModel.md

 - **Post-conditions:**  Main menu is displayed
 - **Alternative Flows:**  If there is no ongoing tournament, the system displays a suitable message.

-**Use Case: viewMatchList**
-- **Actors:**  TournamentManager,TournamentPlayer
-- **Pre-conditions:**  User logs into the system in Manager mode or Player mode.
-- **Description:**  The user selects the option 'Show Matches' The system then displays list of matches Then selects 'Close' Returns to the home page.
-- **Post-conditions:**  Main menu is displayed
-- **Alternative Flows:** If there is no ongoing tournament,the system displays a suitable message.

 **Use Case: viewPlayerList**
 - **Actors:**  TournamentManager,TournamentPlayer